Expert ADHD Cleaning Checklist Backed by Professional Cleaners for an Organized and Calm Home

 Step Seven: The ADHD Safety Nets (Handles, Switches, & Random Spots)

-Step Eight: Smell Matters More Than You Think
+Step Eight: Smell Counts More than You Understand

-This is the dopamine boost at the end.
-Once the main tasks are done (or done enough—ADHD honesty here), add a sensory “ta-da.”
+This is the dopamine payoff period.
+Once the primary work has been done (or done sufficiently—transparency on ADHD here), have a sensory “ta-da.”
 Boil citrus peels on the stove.
 Diffuse peppermint oil.
 Light a candle.
-It tells your brain: “We’re finished.
+It tells the brain: “We’re done.
 We did the thing.”

 Your ADHD Cleaning Checklist — The Fast Version